 Elephant Rocks and Elephant Cove are found in the stunning Williams Bay National Park.
 Williams Bay National Park forms part of Western Australia’s southern coast known as the ‘Rainbow Coast’.

-The closest town to Elephant Rocks is Denmark, WA.
+The closest town to Elephant Rocks is Denmark, WA, and a visit to Elephant Rocks is one of the best things to do near Denmark.
 Elephant Rocks is located 18km west of Denmark and 55km east of the town of Walpole.